sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

 The display name of the machine this field belongs to.

 #### fieldType
-Whieter the field is contionuous or discrete or kpi?
+What the type of the field is, commonly KPI, Continous or Categorical.

 #### machineType
 The machineType of the machine this field bleongs to.